citadel

 Oletta views

-The beauty of Corsica is in the adventures, but it’s also in the details.
-The colorful facade of a hilltop church against emerald green mountains.
+The beauty of Corsica is in the adventures, but it’s also in the details—the colorful facade of a hilltop church against emerald green mountains.
 Wild oleander poking through an ancient stone wall beside an abandoned Genoese tower.
 A pottery studio found only by following wooden signs through a maze-like village.
 Wild pigs grazing on the side of the road.

 As I said, it’s hard not to fall for Corsica.
 Just don’t forget to project outwards.
 You won’t regret it.